 Maybe enjoy a long lunch at Trg Republike (Republic Square).
 Sitting here with a glass of wine, you can take in the beauty of the 19th-century buildings surrounding the square.

 Afternoon – If visiting an island is a thing to do for you, then one of the nearest islands is Trogir.
-The ferry ride takes about 40mins from Split, leaving you an hour or two to leisurely explore this UNESCO site.
+The ferry ride takes about 40 minutes from Split, leaving you an hour or two to explore this UNESCO site leisurely.

 Or take a swim at one of the Split beaches.

-Evening – Our suggestion would be to enjoy a drink first at the Peristyle.
+Evening – We suggest starting with a drink at the Peristyle.

 Relax and enjoy the music and the ambience of knowing people who have gathered here since the 4th century.